“I looked at the world differently,” he says. “I had a lot of bad in my life. That led to a lot of mistrust.”

 I’m pleased to say Wayne made that change.
 After repeated efforts, he turned his life around with the help of the Bethel Port Rehabilitation Program.
 Today, he is one of thousands of people in recovery locally, living their lives one day at a time, working on staying healthy through the 12 steps of Alcoholics Anonymous and thankful for the gift of sobriety.

 Wayne is one of the success stories of the Duluth Bethel.
-In recovery, we like to say that every story is different, yet they all share essential truths of addiction and overcoming chemical dependency.
+In recovery, we like to say that every story is different, yet they all share essential truths of addiction and overcoming substance use disorder.

 Like many, Wayne didn’t succeed the first time he sought treatment.
 But he kept coming back.
 In his corner were dedicated treatment professionals as well as support from AA and the strong Twin Ports recovery community.